8

 Break the Weekend Drinking Ritual

-If you or a loved one are displaying signs of alcohol use disorder or is a weekend alcoholic, we can help.
+If you or a loved one is displaying signs of alcohol use disorder or is a weekend alcoholic, we can help.
 At New Life House, we help young men in the Los Angeles area get sober and maintain their sobriety.
-Our sober living program offers peer support, supervised care, and medical detox services to kickstart your journey.
+Our sober living program offers peer support, family programming, supervised care, educational programming and outpatient mental health and addiction treatment to kickstart your journey.

 Form